on orders over $45*

 The Gibson Firebird® has to be one of the more unusual yet visually appealing guitar body shapes ever created.
-And, while commonly associated with blues guitarists such as Johnny Winter, the Firebird® is arguably one of the more versatile electric guitars available.
+And, while commonly associated with blues guitarists such as Johnny Winter, the Firebird® is arguably one of the more versatile offset-body electric guitars available.

 The Gibson Firebird® has a more interesting past than most and unlike many iconic guitars e.g. the Jaguar® has remained in production since first being released in 1963.
 And, while never achieving the sales volume of the Les Paul® or SG® the Firebird® remains popular, due to its unique design and versatility with regard to the musical genres it calls home.